 Subject Guides include information on subject specific web resources, ebooks, ejournals and helpful classification numbers.
 Digital and Information Literacy Skills Sessions can be arranged for groups or individuals.
-If you would like additional help please use our booking form to arrange a session or e-mail your Subject Librarian:
+If you would like additional help please use our booking form to arrange a session.

 Books are located on the upper floor (001-841) and the lower floors (841-999) of the library at the Lampeter campus.
 It is important to search the library catalogue in order to find specific titles.
 Some relevant classification numbers for Chinese Studies are listed below:

 The main collection of Chinese Studies print journals is located at the lower floor while the latest journals are displayed on the ground floor of the library at the Lampeter Campus.
 It is important that you use the catalogue to locate individual journal titles.
 Some useful journals are listed below.
 Many of our journals are also available electronically.

 A selection of full text e-journals as well as the indexes and abstracts are available via the library.
 Many of our e-resources require you to login using your university IT account.
 To search for full text e-journal articles by subject, you can go to the library catalogue or go to specific e-journal resources on the E-Journal Collections.
 Some useful e-journal collections for Chinese Studies are:

 The easiest way to find full text e-journal articles is to use the library catalogue.
 E-journal titles can be located using the E-Journal search.
 Below are links to some useful e-journal titles for Chinese Studies:

 - Chinese literature today

 - Dao: a journal of comparative philosophy

 - Journal of Chinese political science

 - Twentieth-century China